huggingface/transformers/docs/source/add_new_model.rst

 In this final part, you should convert and upload all checkpoints to the model hub and add a model card for each uploaded model checkpoint.
-You should work alongside the Hugging Face team here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author’s organization of *brand_new_bert*.
+You should work alongside the Hugging Face team here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author's organization of *brand_new_bert*.

 It is worth spending some time to create fitting model cards for each checkpoint.
 The model cards should highlight the